sarimwaniR/Infinite-Storage-Glitch/README.md

 #### Do what you want with the code, but credit would be much appreciated and if you have any trouble with ISG, please contact me over discord.
-HistidineDwarf#8927
+HistidineDwarf#8927 (creator) might not respond or Sarim Wani#5696 (me)
 #### or try https://chat.openai.com/chat it works trust me MADE BY DvorakDwarf/HistidineDwarf maintained by-Sarim Wani (this is a fork beacuse the pervious one has been achived probaly a Cease and Desist order was issued)
 #### I was working on this instead of my finals, hope you appreciate it.